Haoyu-Gao/README_Empirical_Study/README.md

 ## Folders walkthrough

+### Repository dataset
+`installationrelevant_README_repositories.xlsx` contains all the repositories after our data collection process.
+These repositories contains README document updates relevant to installation-related process.
+Following our process of identifying installation-related updates should recover the exact README updates.

 ### Code folder
 Folder `Code` contains several components, including mining software repositories (`Code/data_collection`), and README commit filter and statistical analysis (`Code/analysis`).
 Folder `Code/qualitative_analysis_samples` contains our cluster sample repositories splitted into four buckets.
 Folder `Code/commit_annotation` gives the annotation of all commits for our samples as "relevant" or "irrelevant"